zh777777777/c290/replit.md

 ## Overview

 Food Rescue SG is a dual-purpose platform designed for Singapore students and consumers.
 It combines real-time school canteen queue monitoring with a food rescue marketplace that connects vendors with surplus food to consumers at discounted prices.
-The platform uses a mobile-first approach to provide instant access to queue status information and sustainable food purchasing options.
+The platform is built with pure Node.js and EJS templates (NOT React) for server-side rendering.

 **Core Features:**
 - Real-time canteen queue monitoring with wait time estimates
 - Food rescue marketplace for surplus food listings
 - Vendor management and ratings system
-- Mobile-optimized interface for on-the-go access
+- Admin dashboard with full CRUD operations
+- Server-side rendered EJS templates for optimal performance

 ## User Preferences